Bayesian Search for Robust Optima: Bayesian Search for a Robust Optimum

+Over lines \ref{alg:draw_start} to \ref{alg:draw_end} of Algorithm \ref{alg:bayesian_robust_optimisation}, a realisation $f_m$ is drawn from the fitted Gaussian process model for the set of $\bx$ that constitute the candidate and best-so-far templates for the robust region ($X_\delta$ and $X^\star_\delta$ respectively).
+Note that a realisation evaluated at a set of locations $\{\bx_k\}$ is a draw from a multivariate Gaussian $\normal(\bzero, \bK)$ where $K_{kl} = k(\bx_k, \bx_l)$.
+Then the improvement for each realisation can be calculated as per line \ref{alg:improvement} and the expected improvement is the mean of the $M$ realisation-specific improvements (line~\ref{alg:expected_improvement}).

+Ordinarily, in non-robust Bayesian optimisation, the best returned location is one of the observations $\bx_n \in X_N$, which provides some guarantee about the quality of the returned location.
+In order to provide a similar guarantee we suggest that it is reasonable to enforce that the returned best robust location should be within the vicinity of at least one expensively evaluated location, that is for $\bestx$ to be considered a valid solution there must exist $ \bx_n \in X_N$ such that $d(\bestx - \bx_n) \leq \epsilon$, where $X_N$ is the set of $N$ evaluated locations, and $d(\cdot)$ and $\epsilon$ are the distance function and robustness parameter defining the robust set \eqref{eq:robust_set_definition}.
+For convenience we write

+for the robust set located at $\bx$.
+Then the requirement that the robust optimum should be near an evaluated location means that the set of possible locations for the best robust optimum found so far is $\nbhd(X_N) = \cup_{\bx_n \in X_N}\robustset(\bx_n)$, which is illustrated in Figure~\ref{fig:neighbourhood}.
+With expensively evaluated locations $X_N$, the best robust location is identified as:

-using, for example, an evolutionary optimiser to search over the feasible space (line \ref{alg:best-location}).
-As we show below, although we demand that each sweet spot contain an evaluated location, it can be advantageous to evaluate $f$ at a location other than the ``centre'' $\bx'$ of $\sweetspot$.
-In Section \ref{subsec:sampling-location} we explore a number of criteria for choosing the location to evaluate.
-In Algorithm \ref{alg:naive-sweetspot-optimisation} $f$ is expensively evaluated at the location provided by the function $w(\cdot)$ (lines \ref{algn:sample} and \ref{algn:evaluate}).
+and can be found using, for example, an evolutionary optimiser to search over the $X_N$ (Algorithm \ref{alg:bayesian_robust_optimisation} line~\ref{alg:best_so_far}).
+We discuss the computation of $\bestx$ in more detail in Section \ref{subsec:best-sweetspot}.

+As we show below, although we demand that a robust location is within the vicinity of an evaluated location, it can be advantageous to evaluate $f$ at a location other than that with maximum expected improvement.
+In Section~\ref{subsec:sampling-location} we explore a number of criteria for choosing the location to evaluate.
+In Algorithm~\ref{alg:bayesian_robust_optimisation} $f$ is expensively evaluated at the location provided by the function $w(\cdot)$ (lines \ref{alg:sample} and \ref{alg:expensive_evaluation}).
 This sequence is then repeated until convergence is achieved or computational resources are exhausted.

-Despite the apparent simplicity of this algorithm, it requires a number of modifications to make it useful for practical problems.

-In Section \ref{subsec:sampling-location} we discuss where to expensively evaluate $f(\bx)$ within a newly discovered sweet spot, and in sections \ref{subsec:best-sweetspot} and \ref{subsec:higher-dimensions} we describe a simplification to the evaluation of the improvement \eqref{eq:ss-full-improvement} and how to efficiently evaluate it in higher dimensions.
-First we illustrate the procedure with a toy example.